jurihock/sdft/README.md

 - The outer SDFT bins "DC" and "Nyquist" are set to zero by default.
 - Hopefully this shouldn't be a huge deal for a causal audio signal.

+- Finally the Python implementation is much slower than C/C++.

 ## References

 1. <span id="1">Krzysztof Duda (2010).
 Accurate, Guaranteed Stable, Sliding Discrete Fourier Transform.
 IEEE Signal Processing Magazine. https://ieeexplore.ieee.org/document/5563098</span>